bsd/bsd-custom-donate-jekyll/webroot/_posts/2013-10-24-shatterproof.md

 #text sections
 recurring-intro:
-recurring-label: Make This A Recurring Contribution (Optional)
+recurring-label: Make this a monthly contribution

 #in honor-of
 in-honor-of-section: true